demisto/content/Integrations/Elasticsearch_v2/Elasticsearch_v2_description.md

 The types of time-fields supported are:

    - **Simple-Date** - A simple date string.
-If this option is chosen please insert the format in which the field is saved.
+Requires inserting the format in which the field is saved.
 For more info about time formatting ,see: http://strftime.org/
    - **Timestamp-Second** - A number referring to seconds since epoch (midnight, 1 January 1970).
 For example: '1572164838'.
    - **Timestamp-Milliseconds** - A number referring to milliseconds since epoch (midnight, 1 January 1970).
 For example: '1572164838123'.